 Meadow Jumping Mice

 These hibernating rodents survive on stored fat during periods of inactivity.
-If they haven’t eaten enough, they will die or attempt to emerge from hibernation sooner.
-The pests often feed on grain or garden crops.
+If their fat reserves are not sufficient, they will emerge from hibernation to eat.
+Mice problems include damaged and contaminated garden vegetables or stored grains.

 While prevention methods help, sometimes homeowners need extra assistance.
-Critter Control pest specialists have the expertise needed to deal with any concerns caused by rodents that hibernate.
+Critter Control pest specialists have the expertise to address any concerns caused by hibernating rodents.

 Get them out.